 Significant Accounting Policies -- The Company's significant accounting policies are described in Note 2, "Summary of Significant Accounting Policies," in the Company's Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission ("SEC") on March 22, 2023.
-There have been no material changes to the significant accounting policies during the period ended March 31, 2023.
+There have been no material changes to the significant accounting policies during the period ended June 30, 2023.

 Basis of Presentation-The unaudited interim Condensed Consolidated Financial Statements have been prepared pursuant to the rules and regulations of the U.S. Securities and Exchange Commission.
-Accordingly, certain information and footnote disclosures normally included in annual financial statements prepared in accordance with GAAP have been omitted.
-These unaudited interim Condensed Consolidated Financial Statements should be read in conjunction with the Company's audited consolidated financial statements and notes included in the company's Annual Report on Form 10-K for the year ended December 31, 2022.
+Accordingly, certain information and footnote disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles in the United States ("GAAP") have been omitted.
+These unaudited interim Condensed Consolidated Financial Statements should be read in conjunction with the Company's audited Consolidated Financial Statements and notes included in the company's Annual Report on Form 10-K for the year ended December 31, 2022.